taskforceheadbanger/DEVGRU-Tactical-Operations-Command/README.md

 # COMING SOON
 The Official DEVGRU NAVY SEAL Tactical Operation Command Center mission development, planning and intelligence facility.
 This will be a fully functional mod which will, increase the abilities of Special Operations groups inside of the Arma 3 simulator.
 Based heavily on the DCG framework idea and ALiVE Thesis.
 We plan to take all those amazing mods ideas, and enhance or use them in our own way.
+Utilizing the DCG Framework to bring to you, an immersive and lag free solution to the mission generation problem in Arma 3 on the Dedicated Servers.
 # Requirements
 - CBA3, ACE3
 # Operating System / System Requirements